xflr6/graphviz/docs/escapes.rst

 *centered*, *left*-justified, *right*-justified)
 and ``\N``, ``\G``, ``\L``
 (expanded to the current *node* name, *graph* name, object *label*).
-To be able to use them from this library (e.g. for labels), backslashes  in strings are (mostly) passed on **as is**.
+To be able to use them from this library (e.g., for labels), backslashes  in strings are (mostly) passed on **as is**.

 .. attention::